-If you need to update accounting details for past orders in bulk, but your items are no longer in the Inventory pages, you can import your costs directly into your Accounting>FBA Sales or Accounting>Merchant Sales pages.
+If you need to update purchase details for past orders in bulk, but your items are no longer displayed on the Listed or Archived views of Inventory pages, you can import your costs directly into your Accounting>FBA Sales or Accounting>Merchant Sales pages.

-If you're looking for steps to add Shipping Costs to Merchant Sales please see- Add Merchant-Fulfillment Shipping Costs to Merchant Sales
+Additionally, if you're looking for steps to add Shipping Costs to Merchant Sales specifically, please see- Add Merchant-Fulfillment Shipping Costs to Merchant Sales

 Click on Accounting at the top of your screen and select either FBA Sales or Merchant Sales.